AnarchyInAction/TheGoldenPath/Data/README.md

 ## Short Term

-Repository for data that will be migrated into distributed databases once the application layer is complete
+Repository for data (stored here in ./) that will be migrated into distributed databases once the application layer is complete.

 ## Long Term